CumulusNetworks/cldemo-lnv-to-evpn/README.md

 # Cumulus Linux LNV to EVPN Migration
 ![Reference Topology](./documentation/cldemo_topology.png "Reference Topology")

 Welcome to the Cumulus Linux LNV to EVPN Migration demo.
 Using the [Cumulus reference topology](https://github.com/CumulusNetworks/cldemo-vagrant), this demo will walk through the steps to migrate your VXLAN control plane to the de facto standard using BGP EVPN.
 LNV (the vxfld package) will be depricated in Cumulus Linux 4.x in favor of using EVPN to manage the VXLAN overlay.

+This demo will start you with an LNV controlled VXLAN topology, then step through the process of converting to EVPN using BGP.
+One way will be through using ad-hoc ansible commands and NCLU.
+The other way will be through an Ansible playbook that directly changes the config files and restarts the associated services.

-Link to the companion whitepaper:
+Need to also link to the companion whitepaper:

 For more information about the reference topology and other demos based on this topology, head on over to: https://github.com/CumulusNetworks/cldemo-vagrant

 ### Provisioning the Topology

+After cloning (or downloading/extracting the .zip), change into the new directory named "cldemo-lnv-to-evpn."
+From there, bring up the oob-mgmt-server and oob-mgmt-switch first.
+Brining the oob-mgmt devices up first helps make sure that the DHCP server on the oob-mgmt-server is up and reliably ready to hand out IP addresses to the rest of the network when we provision it all with the last step, 'vagrant up'

     git clone https://github.com/cumulusnetworks/cldemo-lnv-to-evpn
     cd cldemo-lnv-to-evpn